 6. Do you need my CA Assault Weapon Registration papers for me to shoot my AW on your range?

 No. We do not require registration paperwork to shoot on the range.
 However, while transporting it to and from the range you should have your registration paperwork in your possession.

 7. I legally purchased a bullet button rifle prior to December 31, 2017.
 I understand that it needs to be registered as a CA Assault Weapon, can I do that now?
 Wasn't it registered when I bought it?

 No, the deadline for registration was June 30, 2018.
 You cannot register it now.
 No, it was registered as a firearm in your name, but it was not registered as an assault weapon.
 There was an additional registration required under CA law that required an additional fee and photos and other items to register it.

-7) I registered my firearm as a CA assault Weapon as required by law, where can I shoot it?
+8. I registered my firearm as a CA Assault Weapon as required by law, where can I shoot it?

 You may NOT shoot it on public land of any kind, such as BLM or open dessert land.
 You may only shoot it on a privately owned range or on private property.

-8) I registered my firearm as a CA assault Weapon as required by law, does the law require me to do anything different with it?
+9. I registered my firearm as a CA assault Weapon as required by law, am I required to do anything different with it?

 Yes - make sure that you transport it to the range in a locked case (unloaded of course), the transportation requirements are similar to handgun transportation requirements.
 Also, see #7 on where you can shoot it restrictions.